composer/composer/doc/01-basic-usage.md

 that it finds in `composer.lock` to ensure that the package versions are consistent for everyone working on your project.
-The result is that you have all dependencies requested by your `composer.json` file, but that they may not all be at the very latest available versions (since some of the dependencies listed in the `composer.lock` file may have released new versions since the file was created).
+The result is that you have all dependencies requested by your `composer.json` file, but that they may not all be at the very latest available versions (since some of the dependencies listed in the `composer.lock` file may have released newer versions since the file was created).
 This is by design, as it ensures that your project never breaks because of unexpected changes in dependencies.